thesherifff/Battleships-INC/README.md

 15. Scroll down to Manual Deploy and press Deploy Branch.

-##Credits
+## Credits

-*GitHub Python Template Code Institute
+-GitHub Python Template Code Institute
-*Heroku deployment instructions from Code Institute *Code was built in large thanks iKelvvv, who I had used as a template to help build my Battleship game also.
+-Heroku deployment instructions from Code Institute -Code was built in large thanks iKelvvv, who I had used as a template to help build my Battleship game also.